-The financial statements are presented in Philippine Peso, which is also the Company's functional currency.
-All amounts represent absolute values unless otherwise stated.
+The financial statements are presented in Philippine Peso (Peso), which is also the Company's functional currency.
+All amounts are rounded to the nearest Peso, unless otherwise stated.

-The financial statements have been prepared on a historical cost basis, except for investment in a club share which was classified as financial asset at fair value through other comprehensive income (FVOCI).
+The financial statements have been prepared on a historical cost basis, except for investment in a club share which was classified and measured as financial asset at fair value through other comprehensive income (FVOCI).
 Historical cost is generally based on the fair value of the consideration given in exchange for an asset and the fair value of the consideration received in exchange for incurring liability.